malach-it/boruta-server/README.md

 ## Status

 This server is on an ongoing beta stage.
 Developments are moving fast on master then are keen to be less stable.
-Tagged versions are said to be stable and sanity tested.
+Tagged versions are said to be more stable and sanity tested.

 As far as I know, there are no production deployments of the server.
 I would be happy to contribute to deployments if ones want to go for it.
 Reach out, we can discuss the needs of your use case.